OpenZeppelin/openzeppelin-gsn-provider/README.md

 * `useGSN (bool)`: whether to send meta txs by default, or a function that receives a payload and returns whether to use a meta tx (defaults to true).
 * `signKey (hex string)`: optional private key to sign the meta txs, using the underlying provider `sign` if not set.
 * `approveFunction (function)`: optional function for generating application approval data for a transaction, and returns a `byte32` signature that can be checked in the recipient.
-* `gaspriceFactorPercent (integer)`: percentage increase over the network gas price for gsn transactions (defaults to 20, note that you need to clear web3 default fixed gasprice for this setting to go into effect).
+* `gasPriceFactorPercent (integer)`: percentage increase over the network gas price for gsn transactions (defaults to 20, note that you need to clear web3 default fixed gasprice for this setting to go into effect).
-* `force_gasPrice (integer|string)`: fixed gas price to use in all gsn transactions.
+* `fixedGasPrice (integer|string)`: fixed gas price to use in all gsn transactions.
-* `force_gasLimit (integer|string)`: fixed gas limit to use in all gsn transactions.
+* `fixedGasLimit (integer|string)`: fixed gas limit to use in all gsn transactions.
 * `minStake (integer)`: filters out relays with stake below this value (optional)
 * `minDelay (integer)`: filters out relays with unstake delay below this value (optional)
 * `verbose (bool)`: a boolean to turn on verbose output (defaults to false)